Recently, a young pastor named Michael confronted his

 perform in their ministry.
 These include:

-• Housing Allowance -- This allowance is a portion of the
+• Housing Allowance -- This allowance is a

-church-owned property rent-free, housing costs incurred for the
+a church-owned property rent-free, housing costs incurred for the

 rental of a home, or housing costs for ministers who purchase their